cityssm/website-auditing/checklist.md

 -   [ ] Ensure that headings are properly marked with `<h1>`, `<h2>`, tags.
 -   [ ] Ensure that lists are properly marked with `<ul>` or `<ol>` tags.
+-   [ ] Ensure all form fields are properly labelled.
 -   [ ] Ensure tables are only used for table data.

 ## 💡 Advanced Hands-On Testing